There are 100 doors and a person walks through it in such a way that:-

 In first walk he opens first door

-In second walk he opens each door that is a multiple of two but close door 2 later.
+In the second walk, he opens each door that is a multiple of two except door 2.

-Similarly in i-th walk he opens each door that is a multiple of i and close i-th door later.
+Similarly, in i-th walk, he opens each door that is a multiple of i except i-th door.

 Which doors are open at end?